blakemcbride/common-lisp-3/README.md

 namespace.
 This simplifies the language and makes it easier to perform functional programming.

-2. Although CLOS is untouched, Common Lisp 3 adds a layer on top of CLOS that facilitates the creation of object-oriented code.
+2. CLOS is too low-level and inflexible for use by the common developer.
+Common Lisp 3 adds a simpler and more coventional object ode similar to a multiple-inheritance version of Java or Smalltalk.
 This makes it easier to do the things that most programmers do most of the time.

 3. Common Lisp 3 supports case-sensitive symbols.